Translated using DeepL

 MU implements a variety of measures to promote gender equality as part of the University's strategic commitment to the principles of transparency, equality and accountability, while balancing the work and personal lives of all its employees and students.
 MU fulfils this commitment at the level of individual faculties and institutes and through the activities of the University as a whole.

-The framework for the development and implementation of effective measures to achieve the goals in the priority areas of gender equality at MU and within MU units is contained in the MU Gender Equality Plan 2022-2024.
-The measures of the MU Gender Equality Plan 2022-2024 are proposed on the basis of the results and recommendations of gender audits conducted by MU units in the period 03-07/2021 (the summary report of the gender audit at FI is available here).
-These findings were supported by content analysis of documents, analysis of statistical data, results from questionnaire surveys, group discussions with selected groups of people, individual and group interviews.
+The framework for the development and implementation of effective measures to achieve the objectives in the priority areas of gender equality at MU and within MU units is contained in the MU Gender Equality Plan 2025-2028.
+The measures of the MU Gender Equality Plan 2025-2028 are proposed on the basis of the results and recommendations of gender audits conducted by MU units in 2024.
+These findings were supported by content analysis of documents, analysis of statistical data, results from questionnaire surveys, group discussions, individual and group interviews.

 1. Transforming the internal culture of the organisation